Adeptus Titanicus

-Adeptus Titanicus is a tabletop science fiction mecha game published by Games Workshop (GW) in 1988 for use with the rules of Warhammer 40,000.
-Several revised and expanded editions were released from 1994 to 2018.
+Adeptus Titanicus is a tabletop science fiction mecha game first published by Games Workshop (GW) in 1988 based on the Warhammer 40,000 setting but at a different scale to the Warhammer tabletop games.

+The particular setting is a period of civil war - the 'Horus Heresy' - where two factions within the Empire of Mankind fight for control.
+Within these factions are the Titans, towering bipedal war machines and each player controls one or more Titans.

+The game led into a wider "Epic" scale tabletop games.
+The game was revised and expanded editions were released from 1994 to 2018.

 Description

-Adeptus Titanicus is a turn-based tabletop wargame for two or more players who control 6sm scale models of giant walking titans.
+Adeptus Titanicus is a turn-based tabletop wargame for two or more players who control scale models of giant walking titans.

+The original Adeptus Titanicus and related Epic scale was about 6mm.
+The current version is 8mm.

-The game (AT18) is usually played on a 4x4' area and uses alternating activations.
+The current edition of the game (2018 / AT18) is usually played on a 4x4' area and uses alternating activations.

 Publication history

 First edition (Adeptus Titanicus)

-In an attempt to counter to the increasing popularity of FASA's Battletech, GW published Adeptus Titanicus in 1988, a science fiction tabletop game designed by Jervis Johnson that features combat between "Imperial Titans" in the popular Warhammer 40,000 universe.
-The game comes with:
+GW published Adeptus Titanicus in 1988, a science fiction tabletop game designed by Jervis Johnson that features combat between "Imperial Titans" in the popular Warhammer 40,000 universe at the time of the Horus Heresy.
+The game came with: